Taliban ambulance bomb kills 95 in Kabul

 Analysis: Attack shows strongholds are vulnerable

-Saturday's bombing was not just another attack in the Afghan capital, CNN Senior International Correspondent Nick Paton Walsh said.
+Saturday's bombing was not just another attack in the Afghan capital, CNN senior international correspondent Nick Paton Walsh said.

-Every time the so-called ring of steel in the capital is penetrated, especially to such devastating effect, it undermines the government's ability to appear in control of even its most important sanctuaries, he said.
+Every time the so-called ring of steel in the city is penetrated, especially to such devastating effect, it undermines the government's ability to appear in control of even its most important sanctuaries, he said.

-At a time when President Ashraf Ghani faces many internal enemies and is far from secure, the perception that even his inner enclaves are vulnerable is very damaging.
+At a time when President Ashraf Ghani faces internal enemies and is far from secure, the perception that even his inner enclaves are vulnerable is damaging.

-Secondly, the Taliban on Saturday swiftly claimed responsibility.
-That was a marked contrast to another attack last March on a key military hospital in Kabul, which killed at least 30 people, many of them doctors and injured soldiers, Paton Walsh said.
+Secondly, the Taliban's swift claim of responsibility was in marked contrast to a March attack on a key military hospital in Kabul that killed at least 30 people, many of them doctors and injured soldiers, Paton Walsh said.

-The Taliban back then denied it was behind the hospital attack, suggesting such targets were beyond the pale.
+The Taliban denied it was behind the hospital attack, suggesting such targets were beyond the pale.
 ISIS eventually made a reasonably credible claim to that attack.

 This time, the Taliban had no such qualms, Paton Walsh said.
-This could be interpreted as a sign the Taliban doesn't want to lose out to its younger, nastier competitor insurgency in the extremism stakes.
+It's possibly a sign the Taliban doesn't want to lose out to its younger, nastier competitor insurgency in the extremism stakes.
 A year ago, medical facilities were off-limits; now, an ambulance can be used as a bomb.

-Thirdly, this is a seminal moment in the 16-year Afghanistan war.
+Thirdly, this is a seminal moment in the 16-year Afghanistan War.
 Last year, US and Afghan officials accepted that things had not gone well -- that territory was lost -- but noted the Taliban had lost people, too.
 This year, they insist, is the year the Taliban will begin to lose territory again.
-Attacks like this not only diminish morale but show strongholds as vulnerable, Paton Walsh said.
+Attacks such as this not only diminish morale but show strongholds as vulnerable, Paton Walsh said.

 This year, too, hundreds more US troops are en route to the country to begin a much riskier mission: training Afghan troops outside the wire.
 There will be Americans on the front line who know that combat may be part of their mission and who may die in that effort, Paton Walsh said.

-This is the one key foreign policy issue upon which US President Donald Trump has made a very specific policy pledge: to win.
+This is the one key foreign policy issue upon which US President Donald Trump has made a specific policy pledge: to win.

 At the same time, key indicators about how well the US and Afghan forces are doing -- such as how many Afghan soldiers or police are killed or injured -- are being classified, depriving the American public of simple ways of assessing their President's success, Paton Walsh said, noting that neither the Pentagon or this White House typically hide it when they are winning.